awslabs/amazon-ecr-credential-helper/README.md

 To use credentials associated with a different named profile in the shared credentials file (`~/.aws/credentials`), you may set the `AWS_PROFILE` environment variable.

-The Amazon ECR Docker Credential Helper can optionally read and support some configuration options specified in the AWS shared configuration file (`~/.aws/config`).
-To use these options, you must set the `AWS_SDK_LOAD_CONFIG` environment variable to `true`.
+The Amazon ECR Docker Credential Helper reads and supports some configuration options specified in the AWS shared configuration file (`~/.aws/config`).
+To disable these options, you must set the `AWS_SDK_LOAD_CONFIG` environment variable to `false`.
 The supported options include:

 * Assumed roles specified with `role_arn` and `source_profile`
 * External credential processes specified with `credential_process`